-Over the next few weeks we will be writing a series of posts containing sample 2 week Colombian holiday itineraries (including additional activities for those with 3 weeks or a month); these itineraries are designed to give readers an idea of how they can make the most of their time and see the best that Colombia has to offer.
-Each itinerary will focus on a particular region or aspect of Colombian tourism i.e. Caribbean coast, wildlife lovers, culture-vultures etc. Whilst Colombian travel is still dominated by backpackers, people are increasingly seeing Colombia as the perfect destination for short vacation.
+Over the next few weeks, we will be writing a series of posts containing sample 2-week Colombian holiday itineraries (including additional activities for those with 3 weeks or a month); these itineraries are designed to give readers an idea of how they can make the most of their time and see the best that Colombia has to offer.
+Each itinerary will focus on a particular region or aspect of Colombian tourism i.e. Caribbean coast, wildlife lovers, culture-vultures, etc. Whilst Colombian travel is still dominated by backpackers, people are increasingly seeing Colombia as the perfect destination for a short vacation.

 Day 1-3 – Cartagena

 Spend these days in Cartagena and its surroundings.
 The old walled city is a UNESCO World Heritage Site and one of the jewels of the Caribbean; a couple of days wandering around its cobbled streets is the perfect introduction to the beauty of Colombia’s Caribbean.
 On one of the 3 days, you might consider a day trip out to the Rosario Islands: a simple boat journey from Cartagena’s docks, these islands lie in a national park and contain gorgeous sandy beaches and perfect reefs for diving and snorkeling.
 Alternatively, you could take a day trip to San Basilio de Palenque, a former freed slaves city, and a fascinating slice of Afro-Colombian life.